 The Top 3 In Detail

-1) BMO AIR MILES World Elite MasterCard
+1) BMO AIR MILES World Elite Mastercard

 This card absolutely destroys the rest of the competition when it comes to both earning AIR MILES faster and great perks like best in class insurance coverage.
 As the top AIR MILES card it automatically gets a score of 5, but the astonishing part is the next highest card isn't even close to it with a score of 2.82.
 In most of my rankings, the 2nd place card usually score at least a 4.5 or higher.
-The only reason not to get this card is if you can't qualify or your spending is too low to justify the $120 annual fee.
+The only reason not to get this card is if you can't qualify or your spending is too low to justify the $120 annual fee. **However, for a limited time, BMO will actually give you the first year for free!

 You can also combine this card with a premium banking package from BMO to get its annual fee waived.
 Further, you can waive the monthly banking plan fee by keeping a minimum balance in your chequing account.
 Normally I avoid premium banking packages like the plague, but this combo from BMO is actually quite decent.